-In front of the Hudson Hotel, I met again my actor, and we spent some time chating, which after I went straight to bed.
-Again, thanks jetlag, the next day I was up at 6 am.
-I didn’t really had anything to do at that time, so I turned on the TV, and well, I got to watch what happened in New York overnight.
+In front of the Hudson Hotel, I met again my actor, and we spent some time chatting, after I went straight to bed.
+Again, thanks to jetlag, the next day I was up at 6 am.
+I didn’t really have anything to do at that time, so I turned on the TV, and well, I got to watch what happened in New York overnight.

 First full day in Manhattan

 I spent again the day just in the neighborhood.
 First, I went to try and find a converter for my European chargers, and that was a nightmare!
 Please, if you’re heading to the US, get your converter at the airport!
 I spent more than 3 hours trying to find it in shops, which after I finally managed to get on, just not in electronics shops.
 In each case, if you’re visiting, have a New York itinerary ready, since without, everything just becomes chaotic.

 The famous street-side hot dog couldn’t be missed while discovering the neighborhood either!
 By midday, I got into Central Park, and I spent basically the whole day there.
 There’s so much to see and do in Central Park, that if you’re on a trip, you will need a full day!